idamakela/expressJS/README.md

 - Method: `GET`
 - URL: `/movies`

+**In postman:** send a request to the localhost server route `/movies` with the method `GET`.
+View the response in the response body as JSON object.

 ### GET a specific movie

 - Method: `GET`
 - URL: `/movies/ID`

 Change `ID` to a specific movie id!
-For example `tt6110504`
+For example `tt6110504`.

+**In postman:** send a request to the localhost server route `/movies/ID` with the method `GET`.
+View the response in the response body as JSON object.

 ### POST a new movie

 - Method: `POST`
 - URL: `/movies`

-**In postman**: add a new raw JSON object to the request body with the below example syntax:
+**In postman:** add a new raw JSON object to the request body with the below example syntax:
 `{
     "movie": {
         "imdbID": "51564",